C-Rodg/Taste/README.md

 SWIPE:

-- build image swiper up to 6 images
+- fix image swiper so it is able to listen to touches properly
+- delete ImageSwiper components...

 TEST: